se-edu/se-book/oopDesign/objects/basic/text.md

 **Objects interact by sending messages.**

 Both real world and virtual world object interactions can be viewed as objects sending message to each other.
 The message can result in the sender object receiving a response and/or the receiving object’s state being changed.
-Furthermore, the result can vary based on which object received the message, even if the message is identical.
+Furthermore, the result can vary based on which object received the message, even if the message is identical %%(see rows 1 and 2 in the example below)%%.

 <tip-box>